-Salvation involves the redemption of the whole man, and is offered freely to all who confess Jesus Christ as Lord and Saviour, who by His own blood obtained eternal redemption for the believer.
+Salvation is the divine act of the spiritual regeneration of a human being.
+The result is the redemption of the whole man, and is offered freely to all who confess Jesus Christ as Lord and Saviour, who by His own blood obtained eternal redemption for the believer.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.
-There is no salvation apart from personal faith in Jesus Christ as Lord.
+There is no salvation available to man apart from Jesus Christ.

-Repentance is a genuine turning from sin toward God.
-Faith is the confession of Jesus Christ and commitment of the entire personality to Him as Lord and Savior.
+Repentance is the result of a genuine awareness of one’s own helplessness and slavery to sin.
+Faith is the confession of Jesus Christ and commitment of the entire personality to Him as Lord and Savior without exception.

 Glorification is the culmination of salvation and is the final blessed and abiding state of the redeemed.